BradHutchings/Mmojo-Server-v2/instructions/dogpile/511-Package-APE-Compatible.md

 ---
 ### Add Args File to Package
 This script adds a Args file to the APE package.
-If you added certs and/or the Mmojo Complete UI above, the Args file will reflect that.
 We clean up files that were copied into the `package-ape` directory.
 - View the script: <a href="../scripts/510-Add-Args-to-APE.sh" target="_blank">510-Add-Args-to-APE.sh</a>.
 - Run the script.
   ```
-  $MMOJO_SERVER_SCRIPTS/510-Add-Args-to-APE.sh performant
+  $MMOJO_SERVER_SCRIPTS/510-Add-Args-to-APE.sh compatible dogpile
   ```

 ---
 ### Test Run on localhost

-Now we can test run `mmojo-server`, listening on localhost:8080.
+Now we can test run `dogpile`, listening on localhost:8080.
 This should be a script file.
 ```
-THIS_PACKAGE_DIR="$PACKAGE_DIR/$PACKAGE_PERFORMANT_APE"
+THIS_PACKAGE_DIR="$DOGPILE_PACKAGE_DIR/$PACKAGE_COMPATIBLE_APE"
 if [ -v CHOSEN_MODEL_SHORT_NAME ]; then
     THIS_PACKAGE_DIR+="-$CHOSEN_MODEL_SHORT_NAME"
 fi
-$THIS_PACKAGE_DIR/$PACKAGE_MMOJO_SERVER_FILE
+$THIS_PACKAGE_DIR/$PACKAGE_DOGPILE_FILE
 ```

 After starting up and loading the model, it should display: